Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Like any pneumatic tool, you need an air compressor to be able to power them.
 Pneumatic staplers rely on compressed air to function, without the compressor, your tool is pretty much useless.

 To attach a staple gun to your air compressor you will need an air hose, which connects to the outlet of the air compressor’s tank and the input of your pneumatic staple gun.
 It’s generally advised to use quick-connect fittings for ease of quick attaching and detaching of tools.

 Air Compressor SCFM requirements for my air stapler.
 Have I got enough capacity?

-I purchased a CH 1.3 running HP / 8 gallon air compressor.
-I also purchased a flooring stapler that says it needs SCFM requirement of 6.36 [email protected] 90 psi as minimum standard.
+I purchased a CH 1.3 running HP / 8-gallon air compressor.
+I also purchased a flooring stapler that says it needs an SCFM requirement of 6.36 [email protected] 90 psi as the minimum standard.

 Will your compressor run your stapler?
 Yes, it will.

 Will your compressor run it well enough for you to move quickly on your floor installation?
 No, it likely won’t.